Zalak-P/Practice_Questions/DSA_Practice_Questions/6_Binary_Search/Binary_Search_Problems.md

     k: Number of painters available.
     boards: List containing the lengths of each contiguous board.
     """
-    # Step 1: Define the search space boundaries
-    # Min possible answer: The largest single board (must be completed by someone)
+    low = max(boards)     # Min possible answer: The largest single board (must be completed by someone) high = sum(boards)    # Max possible answer: One painter paints all the boards sequentially ans = high
-    low = max(boards)
-    # Max possible answer: One painter paints all the boards sequentially
-    high = sum(boards)
-    ans = high

     while low <= high: